Kevin Hart (poet): Biography

 Hart was born on 5 July 1954 to James Henry Hart and his wife, Rosina Mary Wooton.
 Hart's family moved to Brisbane, Australia, in 1966.
 Hart attended secondary school at Oxley State High School, and gained his Bachelor of Arts degree in philosophy from the Australian National University.
 Hart received his PhD from the University of Melbourne in 1986.
-In 1991 he became Associate Professor of English and Comparative Literature at Monash University, rising to full Professor in 1995 and also becoming Director of the Centre for Comparative Literature and Cultural Studies and the Institute for Critical and Cultural Studies.
+In 1991 he became associate professor of English and Comparative Literature at Monash University, rising to full Professor in 1995 and also becoming Director of the Centre for Comparative Literature and Cultural Studies and the Institute for Critical and Cultural Studies.
 He also taught in the Centre for Studies in Religion and Theology.
+He was elected a Corresponding Fellow of the Australian Academy of the Humanities in 1994.
 Leaving Monash in 2002, he became Professor of Philosophy and Literature at the University of Notre Dame, a position he held until 2007, when he became Edwin B. Kyle Professor of Christian Studies at the University of Virginia, a position he holds as of 2021.
+In 2019, he delivered the Gifford Lectures on Philosophia and Religions at the University of Glasgow.
+In Fall 2024, Hart will assume the Jo Rae Wright University Distinguished Professorship at Duke Divinity School, with a courtesy appointment in the Duke University Department of English.